calebabutler/java-puzzle-cube/README.md

 How to Compile
 ==============

-First, install java 19, maven, and git.
-On Ubuntu, you do this by executing this command:
+First, install java 17 (the current LTS), maven, and git.
+On Debian and Ubuntu, you do this by executing this command:

-    > sudo apt install maven java19-sdk git
+    > sudo apt install maven openjdk-17-jdk git

 Next, clone this git repository: